YOURLS/awesome/README.md

 - [Don't Log Health Checker](https://github.com/guessi/yourls-dont-log-health-checker) - A fork of `Don't Log Bots`, with more bots filtered out.
 - [Don't Track Admin Clicks](https://github.com/dgw/yourls-dont-track-admins) ☑️🧪 - Don't count clicks on short URL if user is logged in.
 - [Download Plugin](https://github.com/krissss/yourls-download-plugin) - Download and install YOURLS plugins from the admin panel.
+- [Download Delete](https://github.com/SachinSAgrawal/YOURLS-Download-Delete) - Allows you to directly download or delete other plugins from the admin panel.

 [⬆️ Go to section](#plugins)